JamesCalle/jamescalle.github.io/Venmo.md

 </ul>
 At first we thought simply adding a fundraising goal bar around the organization's page would be sufficient enough.
 But not all charities want to stop collecting funds so we couldn't include that.
 This person wanted to see more statistical information but we lacked the space.
 We held off on adding more information but we did keep this in mind.<p>
 <p>
 In addition to those specific problems, people have also questioned why the newly added "Report" button was taking up a huge portion of the profile page.
 People didn't like seeing the button so we moved the "Report" function behind the already present 3 dot menu.
-This gave us just enough space to add a Venmo certification system.
+This gave us enough space to implement Venmo certification system.
 Inspired by Twitter's verification system, Venmo certification shows authenticity on the organization's profile page so users feel safe and secure about where their money is being donated to.
 <p>
 We also introduced a trending page, where users can see where people are donating their money towards.
 But people found this page confusing.
 They didn't know what was trending and under what basis.
 So we split the entire trending page to tabs labelled "Crisis" and "Hot Topics" for our next iteration.
 <p>
 Iteration 2 needed some tweaking.
 The banner displayed when there is an ongoing crisis is not engaging to users.
-People didn't even know it was a button so they didn't bother attempting to press it.
+People didn't even know it was a button so no one interacted with it.
 Visual changes were made to the banner to make it look more like a button.
 <p>
 Since our first iteration, people continued questioning why the ability to request money from a charity is available.
 Venmo does allow you to request money from anyone using the service but it's confusing our testing participants, so we added a button on the profile page labelled "Donate".
+On the "Donate" page, the ability to request money was removed.
 We didn't want to disturb the current user flow too much so we simply decided to add a Donate button on the profile page for our next iteration.
 <p>
 One user suggested to change up the format of the trending page.
 Changing the title of the tabs on the trending page from "Crisis" to "Current" so people can see more news and information about their friend's acitivities and "Hot Topics" to "Ongoing" would display all the current ongoing causes or charities.
 <p>
 We also noticed that not a single user at this point interacted or even seemed to notice the notification button at the top right of the page.
-We took this opportunity to replace it with a search button and moved the notification button into the hamburger menu.
+We took this opportunity to replace it with a search button and moved the notification button to the hamburger menu.
 <p>
 <img src="/assets/img/pageimages/vvf.png" alt="Click to view all screens on Behance">
 <p>
 Our final iteration left us with a few things we would've liked to continue further exploring.
 From the start of this project, we decided to start designing for Android first mainly because 2 out of 3 members of this group were primarily Android users.
-Throughout all of our iterations a floating action button(FAB) has been present but at iteration 3, it caused a "distraction".
+Throughout all of our iterations a floating action button(FAB) has been present but at iteration 3, it caused a distraction.
 <ul style="list-style-type:none">
 <i>
 <li>"I wanted to click on the [floating action button] but I saw the [banner CTA] first so I clicked on that first" - C.</li>